 We all know, a lack of cash flow is a major reason why many construction companies fail.
 When a recession hits, cash flow becomes a much more serious issue.
 They need to be able to pursue projects, and may also need to simply sustain without work for a time.
 Either way, they need a backlog of cash.
 A combination of saving money where possible and ensuring that invoices are paid on a timely basis is needed to survive a recession.

 If you would like to discuss options that AR financing supports your construction business during a recession (or any time), contact us.
-We have cash-flow options to fit all needs… either immediately or proactively, to get you the capital you need, often within 72 hours or less.
+We have cash-flow supplementing options to fit all needs… either immediately or proactively, that will get you the capital you need, often within 48 hours or less.

 Article Sources: